Healthy Recipes Blog

 I like to drizzle it on top of grilled eggplant or roasted zucchini.
 It's perfect on top of hard-boiled eggs!

 If you add extra water, you can turn it into a salad dressing.
-It's lovely drizzled on top of steak salad or Israeli salad.
+I enjoy it drizzled on top of steak salad or Israeli salad.

 Recipe Card